 Once an image is uploaded to Canva, it’s saved on a user’s account so it can be applied over and over again.
 Similarly, completed pages are stored in the cloud so they can be accessed anywhere for future use.

-Many of Canva’s features are free, but the site does offer accounts with increased cloud storage and helpful upgrades like magic resize and the ability to schedule social media content for $9.99 per month or $119.99 per year, or $30 per month per person for teams.
+Many of Canva’s features are free, but the site does offer accounts with increased cloud storage and helpful upgrades like magic resize and the ability to schedule social media content for $12.99 per month or $119.99 per year, or $14.99 per month for up to five people for teams.

 Best for Slideshows: Smilebox

 Smilebox is the best program for creating customized, shareable slideshows.